-If you want to be able to specify the sort criteria for the results returned from a stored procedure, based on a provided parameter, you might want to try using the QUOTENAME function 1.
+If you want to be able to specify the sort criteria for the results returned from a stored procedure, based on a provided parameter, you might want to try using the QUOTENAME function 1Please ensure you test any script taken from my website on a test/development machine, before running on a production server.

 Firstly, here is the declaration (it can easily be changed into a stored procedure):